Can You Use Masonry Paint on Wood? Comprehensive Guide and Solutions

 1. Clean and Sand the Surface: Start with thorough cleaning and initial sanding using medium-grit sandpaper (120-150 grit).

-6. Apply Masonry Paint: Finally, apply masonry paint in thin, even coats, allowing each coat to dry completely before the next.
+6. Apply Masonry Paint: Finally, apply masonry paint in thin, even coats, allowing each coat to dry completely before applying the next.

 Justifying the Effectiveness of These Solutions